testdouble/test_data/README.md

 default, data is loaded in a transaction and intended to be rolled back to the point _immediately after_ the data was imported after each test.
-This way, your test suite only pays the cost of importing the SQL file once, but each of your tests can enjoy a clean slate on which to build their own scenarios without fear of data inserted by one test polluting the next.
-(This is similar to how Rails fixtures' [use_transactional_tests](https://edgeguides.rubyonrails.org/testing.html#testing-parallel-transactions) option works.)
+This way, your test suite only pays the cost of importing the SQL file once, but each of your tests can enjoy a clean slate free of potential data pollution from prior tests.
+(This is similar to, but separate from, Rails fixtures' [use_transactional_tests](https://edgeguides.rubyonrails.org/testing.html#testing-parallel-transactions) option.)

 To help think through the method's behavior, the method nicknames its transactions `:before_data_load` and `:after_data_load`.
 The first time you call